sbroenne/azureretailprices-exporter/README.md

 A set of **Python scripts** that simply retrieves the results from the REST API, supports _API response pagination_ and optionally converts the results into csv files.

-Includes functionality to convert this into a flattened prices list (converting prices rows into prices columns).

 It assumes that you are familiar with the [Azure API](https://docs.microsoft.com/en-us/rest/api/cost-management/retail-prices/azure-retail-prices) itself (e.g. setting filter parameters).
+It uses the Preview API in order to retriev savingsPlans prices.

 ## 1.2.
 Prerequisites